West Pharmaceutical Services, Inc. (NYSE:WST) Shares Sold by American International Group Inc.

 A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
 Price T Rowe Associates Inc. MD increased its stake in West Pharmaceutical Services by 6.5% in the second quarter.
 Price T Rowe Associates Inc. MD now owns 5,338,372 shares of the medical instruments supplier’s stock valued at $1,917,009,000 after purchasing an additional 325,327 shares during the period.
 Geode Capital Management LLC increased its stake in West Pharmaceutical Services by 3.3% in the third quarter.
 Geode Capital Management LLC now owns 1,341,736 shares of the medical instruments supplier’s stock valued at $568,113,000 after purchasing an additional 42,648 shares during the period.
 Invesco Ltd. increased its stake in West Pharmaceutical Services by 14.0% in the third quarter.
 Invesco Ltd. now owns 1,260,099 shares of the medical instruments supplier’s stock valued at $534,963,000 after purchasing an additional 154,534 shares during the period.
 Janus Henderson Group PLC increased its stake in West Pharmaceutical Services by 8.1% in the third quarter.
 Janus Henderson Group PLC now owns 615,863 shares of the medical instruments supplier’s stock valued at $261,458,000 after purchasing an additional 46,003 shares during the period.
 Finally, California Public Employees Retirement System increased its stake in West Pharmaceutical Services by 1.4% in the third quarter.
 California Public Employees Retirement System now owns 572,234 shares of the medical instruments supplier’s stock valued at $242,936,000 after purchasing an additional 7,725 shares during the period.
 Institutional investors own 90.12% of the company’s stock.

-WST has been the topic of a number of recent research reports.
-StockNews.com lowered shares of West Pharmaceutical Services from a “buy” rating to a “hold” rating in a research note on Monday, February 21st.
+Several analysts have recently weighed in on the stock.
+Zacks Investment Research downgraded shares of West Pharmaceutical Services from a “buy” rating to a “hold” rating and set a $450.00 target price on the stock. in a report on Saturday, January 8th.
 William Blair reaffirmed an “outperform” rating on shares of West Pharmaceutical Services in a report on Tuesday, February 22nd.
-Finally, Zacks Investment Research downgraded shares of West Pharmaceutical Services from a “buy” rating to a “hold” rating and set a $450.00 target price on the stock. in a report on Saturday, January 8th.
+Finally, StockNews.com downgraded shares of West Pharmaceutical Services from a “buy” rating to a “hold” rating in a report on Monday, February 21st.

-West Pharmaceutical Services (NYSE:WST – Get Rating) last issued its earnings results on Thursday, February 17th.
-The medical instruments supplier reported $2.04 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.92 by $0.12.
-The business had revenue of $730.80 million for the quarter, compared to the consensus estimate of $710.20 million.
+West Pharmaceutical Services (NYSE:WST – Get Rating) last released its quarterly earnings data on Thursday, February 17th.
+The medical instruments supplier reported $2.04 EPS for the quarter, topping analysts’ consensus estimates of $1.92 by $0.12.
+The firm had revenue of $730.80 million for the quarter, compared to the consensus estimate of $710.20 million.
 West Pharmaceutical Services had a net margin of 22.85% and a return on equity of 30.35%.
-The business’s quarterly revenue was up 26.0% compared to the same quarter last year.
+The firm’s revenue was up 26.0% on a year-over-year basis.
 During the same quarter in the previous year, the firm earned $1.34 earnings per share.
 On average, research analysts forecast that West Pharmaceutical Services, Inc. will post 8.49 EPS for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 4th.
 Investors of record on Wednesday, April 20th will be issued a dividend of $0.18 per share.
 This represents a $0.72 dividend on an annualized basis and a yield of 0.19%.
 The ex-dividend date of this dividend is Tuesday, April 19th.
 West Pharmaceutical Services’s dividend payout ratio is currently 8.93%.